Thank you for reading our post, please rate this article at the end.

 If you’ve adhered to all the requirements of the user manual and your slide-out is still broken, consider the power issues.

 In most cases, the battery is usually the main culprit.
-Most RVs rely on the 12V house batteries to power the slide-outs, but confirming whether they’re charged, and operational never hurts.
+Most RVs rely on the 12V house batteries to power the slide-outs, but confirming whether they’re charged and operational never hurts.

-Check your battery’s state of charge and ensure it’s above 12.0 vols.
+Check your battery’s state of charge and ensure it’s above 12.0 volts.
 Ideally, it should be above 12.4 V for proper operation.
 Also, ensure it’s not shot, and thoroughly clean up the battery connections.

 Plug in your RV to Shore Power